Last Updated on: 23rd November 2023, 10:07 am

-How To Know if a Parrot Hates You
+How To Know If a Parrot Hates You

 Parrot trust issues can manifest in the following ways:

-- Feather plucking
+- Feather plucking.

-- Head bobbing
+- Head bobbing.

-- Wire chewing
+- Wire chewing.

 Negative Wing Posture

-Similarly, opened wings indicate that your parrot’s trying to scare you away.
-That’s because it’s attempting to make itself look bigger and scarier so that you back off.
+Similarly, opened wings indicate that a parrot’s trying to scare you away because it’s attempting to make itself look bigger and scarier, so you back off.

-Therefore, learn how to gain your parrot’s trust with these steps:
+Regain a parrot’s trust with these steps:

-Spend Time Around Your Parrot
+Spend Time Around The Parrot

-- Quietly read a book
+- Quietly read a book.

-- Give your parrot the occasional treat
+- Give the parrot an occasional treat.

 Communicate with Body Language

-Teach Your Parrot to Step Up
+Teach The Parrot To Step Up

 To teach the step-up command:

-- Choose a quiet spot in your home that’s free from distractions
+- Choose a quiet spot in your home that’s free from distractions.

-- Put your index finger in front of the parrot
+- Put your index finger in front of the parrot.

-- Give your parrot a couple of treats
+- Give the parrot a snack treat.

-- Shaking hands
+- Shaking hands.

-- Playing dead
+- Playing dead.

-- Turning around
+- Turning around.